hssmalo/steampunkfantasy/rules.md

 Each model of the unit base can fire it's weapons independently, and you add assault dice to the assault die pool for each unit.
-But all model of a unit base gets the same order.
+But all models of a unit base gets the same order.

 Elites typically upgrades 1 regular model, which then replaces the regular in one unit bases.
 Weapons upgrades and aditions either replaces all weapons in all models in a unit base, replaces the weapon of a single model (typical elite), or the weapon is shared by the entire unit base.